giangntt/efficient-moe/README.md

 python scripts/evaluation.py --tasks mmlu gsm8k hellaswag arc
 ```

-## 🤝 Contributing

-This is a research project.
-For questions or contributions, please refer to the project maintainers.

-## 📄 License

-Please refer to the license file in the repository for licensing information.

----

 **Note**: This project is designed for research purposes.
-Ensure you have appropriate computational resources (GPU recommended) for running evaluations and analyses on MoE models.
+Ensure you have appropriate computational resources (GPU) for running evaluations and analyses on MoE models.